sailohitha-9/12312905-COIT20261-2026T1/week2.md

 - Screenshot showing the ping command (and output) when limiting the count, setting the data size and interval to non-default values
   - ![Screenshot](/images/Ping-Basics-12312905-options.png)

+### Reflection

+- This week I learned how to assign IPv4 addresses to multiple hosts and verify the configuration using both `ip addr show` and ping tests.
+The successful ping results confirmed that the hosts were communicating on the same network, while the failed ping to the wrong IP showed that connectivity depends on correct addressing.
+I also learned the importance of checking interface output carefully, because a small configuration mistake can affect the entire network.
+Next time, I would document each step more clearly while building the topology so my work is easier to review.